 Because of the risk of side effects, the lowest effective dose is almost always used.
 When corticosteroids are injected into a joint, the person does not get the same side effects as when taking a corticosteroid by mouth (orally) or vein (intravenously).
 Corticosteroids can be injected directly into affected joints for fast, short-term relief of pain and swelling.

-When used for a long time, corticosteroids may cause weight gain, high blood pressure, diabetes, glaucoma and other eye problems such as cataracts, and increase the risk of certain infections.
+When used for a long time, corticosteroids may cause weight gain, high blood pressure, diabetes, thinning and bruising of the skin, glaucoma and other eye problems such as cataracts, and increase the risk of certain infections.

-Other classes of immunosuppressive drugs are often collectively called biologic agents.
-A biologic agent is something made from a living organism.
+A biologic agent is something made from a living organism, often using cells in a laboratory.
 Many biologic agents used to treat rheumatoid arthritis are antibodies.
-Biologic agents used to treat rheumatoid arthritis include abatacept, rituximab, tumor necrosis factor (TNF)–inhibiting drugs (adalimumab, certolizumab pegol, etanercept, golimumab, and infliximab), an interleukin-1 receptor blocker (anakinra), interleukin-6 receptor blockers (tocilizumab and sarilumab), and Janus kinase inhibitors (tofacitinib, baricitinib, and upadacitinib).
-Other JAK inhibitors that may soon become available in the United States include filgotinib and peficitinib.
-(See also table Drugs Used to Treat Rheumatoid Arthritis Drugs Used to Treat Rheumatoid Arthritis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .)
+Biologic agents used to treat rheumatoid arthritis include abatacept, rituximab, tumor necrosis factor (TNF)–inhibiting drugs (adalimumab, certolizumab pegol, etanercept, golimumab, and infliximab), an interleukin-1 receptor blocker (anakinra), and interleukin-6 receptor blockers (tocilizumab and sarilumab).
+(See also table .)

-Like immunosuppressive drugs, biologic agents may suppress the inflammation so that corticosteroids can be avoided or given in lower doses.
-Thus, by interfering with the immune system, biologic agents may increase the risks of infection and certain cancers.
+Biologic agents may suppress the inflammation so that corticosteroids can be avoided or given in lower doses.
+But by interfering with the immune system, biologic agents may increase the risks of infection and certain cancers.
+Because treatment with biologic agents increases the risk of infection, before starting treatment with a biologic agent people should be up to date on vaccinations (see table ).

 Etanercept, infliximab, golimumab, certolizumab pegol, and adalimumab are TNF inhibitors and can be dramatically effective for people who do not respond sufficiently to methotrexate alone.